The latest news

 Concept of a multi-lane transceiver assembly using 3D-printed facet-attached microlenses (FaML) for connecting linear arrays of vertical-cavity surface-emitting lasers (VCSEL) and photodiodes (PD) to fiber arrays (FA) or multicore fibers (MCF).

-November 23,2022: PIC Magzine – Issue 4, 2022
+November 23,2022: PIC Magazine – Issue 4, 2022

 Enabling next Generation Photonic Integration and Packaging Solutions with Photonic Wire Bonding (PWB) and Facet-Attached Micro-Lenses (FAML).